vthayashi/OKIoT/BrazilTestbed/README.md

 The raw data is available in folders 201908 (August), 201909 (September) and 201910 (October).

-Preprocessed data of most frequent events can be found in FrequentEvents.csv file.
+Preprocessed data of most frequent events of one moenth (2019 August) can be found in FrequentEvents.csv file.

 ![Domus](OKIoTtestbed.jpg)